-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: Prevocational services are only available to individuals who do not have access to services

-Prevocational services are only available to individuals who do not have access to services available under the Rehabilitation Act of 1973, or the Individuals with Disabilities Education Improvement Act of 2004.
-An individual cannot be authorized to receive prevocational services if s/he receives community inclusion services.
-The amount of prevocational support will be based on the following items: Client Employment Acuity is determined through the DDA assessment.
+- available under the Rehabilitation Act of 1973, or the Individuals with Disabilities Education Improvement Act of 2004. - An individual cannot be authorized to receive prevocational services if s/he receives community inclusion services. - The amount of prevocational support will be based on the following items: Client Employment Acuity is determined through the DDA assessment.
 Acuity reflects conditions typically related to the individual's disability that are not likely to change, and are generally not impacted by outside factors.
-Client acuity is determined as either "High", Medium or Low.
-Support Level High Requires support in the community at all times to maintain health and safety.
-Experiences significant barriers to employment or community participation.
-Requires frequent supervision, training, or full physical assistance with community activities most or all of the time.
-Support Level Medium -Independent in the community some of the time and requires moderate support to obtain or maintain employment.
-Able to maintain health and safety in the community for short periods of time.
-May need some supervision, training, or partial physical assistance with community activities.
-May need regular monitoring or prompting to perform tasks.
-Support Level Low Generally independent in the community and requires minimal support to obtain or maintain employment.
-Able to communicate with others effectively and can maintain personal health and safety most of the time without supervision.
-May be able to independently transport self in the community and does not require physical assistance in community activities.
-Able to perform tasks with minimal or occasional monitoring or prompting.
-Employment Algorithm Components A combination of the following acuity scales and assessment items provided the most accurate determination of a person's employment acuity level: Activities of Daily Living Behavioral Support Interpersonal Support Environmental Support Level of Monitoring Employment Support Completing tasks with acceptable speed Completing tasks with acceptable quality Medical Support Seizure support Client work history is determined by looking back over a 12-month period and is categorized into three main groupings: Continuous Employment Received wages 9 consecutive month of the 12-month period Intermittent/Recent Employment Received wages in at least one month of the 12-month period Not employed or unemployed last 12 months No wages reported as earned during a 12-month period (subminimum wages fall to not employed)
+Client acuity is determined as either "High", "Medium" or "Low".

+Support Level High -

+- Requires support in the community at all times to maintain health and safety. - Experiences significant barriers to employment or community participation. - Requires frequent supervision, training, or full physical assistance with community activities most or all of the time.

+Support Level Medium -

+- Independent in the community some of the time and requires moderate support to obtain or maintain employment. - Able to maintain health and safety in the community for short periods of time. - May need some supervision, training, or partial physical assistance with community activities. - May need regular monitoring or prompting to perform tasks.

+Support Level Low -

+- Generally independent in the community and requires minimal support to obtain or maintain employment. - Able to communicate with others effectively and can maintain personal health and safety most of the time without supervision. - May be able to independently transport self in the community and does not require physical assistance in community activities. - Able to perform tasks with minimal or occasional monitoring or prompting.

+Employment Algorithm Components

+A combination of the following acuity scales and assessment items provided the most accurate determination of a person's employment acuity level:

+- Activities of Daily Living

+- Behavioral Support

+- Interpersonal Support

+- Environmental Support

+- Level of Monitoring

+- Employment Support

+- Completing tasks with acceptable speed

+- Completing tasks with acceptable quality

+- Medical Support

+- Seizure support

+Client work history is determined by looking back over a 12-month period and is categorized into three main groupings:

+- Continuous Employment Received wages 9 consecutive month of the 12-month period - Intermittent/Recent Employment Received wages in at least one month of the 12-month period - Not employed or unemployed last 12 months No wages reported as earned during a 12-month period

+(subminimum wages fall to not employed)

 The range of support hours the client receives will be dependent upon the individual's Employment Acuity, work history and phases of employment.
-DDA uses the following table to determine the number of hours of prevocationalservice:EmploymentEmploymentThen the service and s/he may receive up to this tosupport level: status is:level is:prevocational service hours per month:NoneWorkingA0
+DDA uses the following table to determine the number of hours of prevocational service: